benkcwong/benkcwong.github.io/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "MPH in Epidemiology" institution = "University of Toronto" year = 2017
+  course = "MPH in Epidemiology" institution = "Dalla Lana School of Public Health, University of Toronto" year = 2017

 [[education.courses]]